GreenDelta/openLCA2-manual/src/libraries/README.md

 - A single library can be added to several compatible or empty databases.
 This ensures that the same background data sets are used across different models.
 - A library is stored in a single file and can therefore be reviewed, certified, and versioned if needed.
 - Calculations are much faster because inventories are precalculated and require significantly less memory.
 - Foreground and background data are clearly separated.
 The foreground database contains the processes and assumptions specific to a study, while the library provides the common background data.
+This works well together with onlineLCA.
 - Importing and exporting foreground data is easier because shared background data remains in the library.
 - Libraries can be protected with usernames and passwords.